mikaelbr/bacon-love/exercises/1_intro_to_the_workshop/problem.md

 Try to run a solution by doing ```bacon-love run solution-file.js``` or verify it by doing ```bacon-love verify solution-file.js```.

-In the exercises we will use [Bacon.js](http://github.com/baconjs/bacon.js) as an implementation for doing Functional Reactive Programming.
-The documentation of Bacon is pretty wast and you will have read a lot of it during this workshop.
+In the exercises we will use [Bacon.js](https://github.com/baconjs/bacon.js) as an implementation for doing Functional Reactive Programming.
+Bacon is well documented and you can find it at the github page.
+You will have to refer to it at different points during this workshop.

 Let's get started by doing a simple exercise.

 ## Introductory theory

-In short, Functional Reactive Programming (FRP) is about doing functional operations on lists over time.
-We can handle events as lazy lists that hasn't ended yet or where the next item is not yet known.
-This allows us to handle async programming with ease and handle user input or output in a simpler manner than we would using more imperative style programming.
+In short, Functional Reactive Programming (FRP) is functional programming with first class representation for values that vary over time.
+We can represent sequences of any event occuring at indeterminate points in time as a stream.
+This allows us to do async programming with ease and handle user input or output in a simpler manner than we would using more imperative style programming.

-In classic FRP, which we will be using here, we have two different concepts of data sources; Behaviours and Events.
-In this workshop we call this Properties and EventStreams, as this is what's used by the implementation [Bacon.js](http://github.com/baconjs/bacon.js).
+In classic FRP, which we will be using here, we have two different abstractions for data; Properties and EventStreams.
+Properties are continous values and EventStreams are discrete values.
+There are many ways of implementing the central concepts of Functional Reactive Programming, but in this workshop we will use [Bacon.js](https://github.com/baconjs/bacon.js).

-We'll see more about properties and eventsources in the comming exercises.
-All you need to know for this exercise is that an eventsource is a set of discrete occurances that we can handle like a list.
-For instance, mouse clicks can be an event source.
+We'll take a closer look at Properties and EventStreams in the comming exercises.

+In Bacon.js we can create Properties or EventStreams from sources through a series of constructors.
+The reason we need to construct an instance of a Bacon-type is that JavaScript is not naturally reactive (at the moment), so to get abstractions that are reactive we must wrap the data sources.
+For instance, mouse clicks can be a source for an EventStream.

 ## Problem description

-Using Bacon.js you have different ways of creating event sources.
-You can wrap data of different kinds to different reactive data types.
-One method you can use is `sequentially`, which takes an interval and an array of values which the event stream iterates over by the given interval.
+As mentioned, Bacon.js has different ways of creating reactive datatypes from various sources.
+One method you can use is `sequentially`, which takes an interval and an array of values which will create an EventStream that emits one value each interval untill all values have been emitted.

-To get familiar with this workshop format, you will have to create a file using the template below and create and return an eventstream with values that sum up to `6`.
+To gain some familiarity with this workshop format, you will create a file using the template below.
+This file will create and return an EventStream with values that sum up to `6`.
-The event stream should only emit `3` values.
 The interval isn't important.

 ## Template

 With a few exceptions the template to use for all exercises will be the following:

 ```javascript
 // include the Bacon.js library